 Place a large blanket over a chair or coffee table, with one end of the blanket hanging slightly lower than the other to create a collapsed tunnel.
 Place your dog at the end with the shorter flat whilst you wait at the other end poking your head through so your dog can see you.
 Call your dog through the tunnel and reward him with praise when he reaches the other side.

 This is great for their mobility and self-confidence.

 Start with the basics.
 Stand with your legs apart and entice your dog to travel between them with a little treat.
-As they get more comfortable going through your legs once, you can then step forward and repeat the process as many times as you like.
+As they get more comfortable going through your legs once, you can step forward and repeat the process as often as you like.

-This exercise helps with suppleness and overall fitness in your dog, as well as discipline.
+This exercise helps with suppleness and overall fitness in your dog and discipline.

 Below are some related posts Derek Chambers we think you and your dog may like